dropbox/stone/docs/backend_ref.rst

     A list of Route objects in alphabetical order.

 route_by_name
     A map from route name to Route object.
+For routes of multiple versions, only the route at version 1 is included.
+This field is deprecated by ``routes_by_name`` and will be removed in the future.

+routes_by_name
+    A map from route name to RoutesByVersion object containing a group of Route objects at different versions.

 data_types
     A list of user-defined DataType objects in alphabetical order.